 See the "Upcoming Events for Teachers" tab for ongoing opportunities!
 If you would like us to post your staff development info, send a link to your event info with a link to a webpage to Zoe Evans, GSTA Webmaster

-GaDOE has released the teacher feedback survey that serve as the first step in the process of reviewing and revising Georgia's science standards.
+GaDOE has initiated the process of reviewing and revising Georgia's science standards.
 We welcome this news, and we plan to make every effort to ensure that this process reflects extensive input from our members and that it is grounded in science education research.